How to Treat Tic Disorders

 It’s a common misconception that a patients who acknowledges and actively attempts to suppress her tic will experience stronger or more varied tics, but countless studies have shown the opposite to be true.
 In fact, a study on vocal and motor tics showed that, even when treatment focused solely on vocal tics, motor tics still decreased by 26 percent as a result.

-Treating Tic Disorders with Dietary Changes
+Treating Tic Disorders with Nutritional Changes

 Omega-3 Fatty Acids: In small samples, children and adults with tic disorders have experienced positive results while taking omega-3 fatty acids.
 One 2012 study published in Pediatrics found that, while omega-3s did not significantly improve tic scores, they did help with “tic-related impairment” — meaning the psychological distress or additional symptoms associated with the tic disorder.
 In addition, up to 50 percent of children with tic disorders also have ADHD, which also responds positively to omega-3s.

 Magnesium and Vitamin B6: In a small 2008 study published in the journal Medicina Clinica, children with Tourette Syndrome experienced positive results while taking supplemental magnesium and vitamin B6.
 The results of the study are questionable — due to its small sample size and lack of control group — but introducing more food-sourced magnesium and B6 will not likely introduce any negative side effects, and could result in positive changes for children or adults with tic disorders.
 Foods high in these vitamins include green leafy vegetables, legumes, whole grains, fruits, fish, and nuts.
-Talk to your doctor before introducing any supplements to your or your child’s diet.
+Talk to your doctor before introducing any supplements to your or your child’s daily routine.

 Avoiding Caffeine, Sugar, and Soda: Another small preliminary study looked at the influence of certain foods on symptoms of tic disorders.
 Researchers found a correlation between higher incidence of tics and increased consumption of cola drinks, coffee, black tea, preservatives, refined sugar, and artificial sweeteners — possibly due to their effects on dopamine levels in the brain.